Background pattern

 • decreased appetite

-• visual disturbances, including blurred vision, dilated pupils, inability of the eye to automatically change focus from distant to near objects
+• visual disturbances including blurred vision, dilated pupils, inability of the eye to automatically change focus from distant to near objects

-• tinnitus (ringing in the ears)
+• ringing in the ears (tinnitus)

-• rapid heart rate, palpitations
+• rapid heartbeat, palpitations

-• increased blood pressure, hot flushes,
+• increased blood pressure, hot flashes,

 • difficulty breathing, yawning.